machine-cloud/l2airship/README.md

-# L2X
+# l2airship
-#### (where x = TempoDB)

-Look, ma!
-I'm sending logplex logs to TempoDB!
+#### Create Apple Push notifications via Urban Airship when devices are recalled

 Coffeescript HTTP LogPlex bouncer.

-This one sends logs to TempoDB.
-But it parses those logs like a champ.
-You should probably steal most of that code.
+This log drain looks for log lines with `recall=true` and uses the `push_token` in the log line to send a push notification to the user, alerting them their device has been recalled.

 ## Install